It’s time West Seattle, time to restore our murals.

 Shadowing these owner decisions and instances of vandalism is the pall cast by the ravages of the elements.
 Sun, wind and rain, along with the growth of nearby vegetation, has conspired to reduce even the most vivid of the murals to mere echoes of their former beauty.

-Mosquito Fleet is next on the restoration list.
+Mosquito Fleet is next on the restoration list and currently under renovation.
 This mural restoration is funded in part by a West Seattle Garden Tour generous $5,000 grant.

 The Murals of West Seattle project was led by longtime local business leader Earl Cruzen in 1989-1993.

 Earl was a persuasive pied piper in the West Seattle business community, drumming up bare walls, funds from generous building owners and the key ingredient of enthusiasm to bring the project to fruition.
 Part of the excitement was the ability for everyone to watch the murals come to life and to interact with the visiting muralists as they did their summertime work day after day.

 The result was 11 unique art pieces, and for more than a quarter-century, the murals have brought to life the rich history of much of the Duwamish peninsula – the very definition of tangible community-building.